-The Advance Project offers a range of learning options for general practice nurses to develop their knowledge of, and skills in using, screening tools to support the provision of palliative care and advance care planning (ACP) in everyday general practice.
+The Advance Project offers a range of learning options for GPs, general practice nurses, and general practice managers to develop their knowledge of, and skills in using, screening tools to support the provision of palliative care and advance care planning (ACP) in everyday general practice.

 - End of Life Essentials Education Modules

 These education modules are designed to assist clinical staff working in acute hospitals in delivering end-of-life care.

 - PA Toolkit Educational Modules